 I guess to conclude this part of the blog, while your reasons for your actions may be justifiable and if you feel yourself going there, end it with your boyfriend or girlfriend first before you go there.
-It’s not healthy for either of you and if you continue to have your cake and eat it too, karma will come back to make you choke on it.
+It’s not healthy for either of you, and if you continue to have your cake and eat it too, karma will come back to make you choke on it.
 Do the right thing.
-Likewise guys, step up.
-If a girl loves you make the effort to support and love them back.
-This isn’t a one way street, you’re a team and teams require teamwork and effort from both.
+Likewise, guys, step up.
+If a girl loves you make an effort to support and love them back.
+This isn’t a one-way street, you’re a team and teams require teamwork and effort from both.

-So I was going to now go into the light and talk about my Mum and Dad’s 30th wedding anniversary and my best guy friend’s wedding coming up at the weekend but I realise that this blog has gone on much longer than I thought it would!
+So I was going to now go into the light and talk about my Mum and Dad’s 30th wedding anniversary and my best guy friend’s wedding coming up at the weekend, but I realise that this blog has gone on much longer than I thought it would!
 I guess I had a lot to say, so I’ll save that for another blog.
-I will however now move into more positive light and move towards talking about my still pretty much non-existent love life but why I hold great hope for the future.
+I will, however, now move into a more positive light and move towards talking about my still pretty much non-existent love life but why I hold great hope for the future.
 A bit lighter to end!

-So ironically not a great deal has changed since those last blogs and I’m still waiting for my ginger, cycling pilot baker girlfriend to appear.
+So ironically not a great deal has changed since those last blogs, and I’m still waiting for my ginger, cycling pilot baker girlfriend to appear.
 But alas it isn’t all that bad!
-I think I’m the happiest I have been since 2011/12 and I’m just enjoying life and travels and friendships.
+I think I’m the happiest I have been since 2011/12, and I’m just enjoying life and travels and friendships.
 It’s only been maybe the past few months where I’ve actually considered and entertained the thought of being in a relationship again.
-Everything is now set up for one and I know emotionally and physically I can give time and effort into investing myself back into a relationship again.
+Everything is now set up for one, and I know emotionally and physically, I can give time and effort into investing myself back into a relationship again.
 Of course, that’s easier said than done.
 You all know how I have that tick box system in my head and how despite having way too much self-confidence there is still the crippling fear of being hurt again and not living up to expectations in a relationship.
-I guess that’s normal but I am ready to give up my selfish ways and compromise and share my life with someone in a way that is more than I do with friends.
-Maybe I have the courage to take that leap of faith again but it has to be with the right person.
+I guess that’s normal, but I am ready to give up my selfish ways and compromise and share my life with someone in a way that is more than I do with friends.
+Maybe I have the courage to take that leap of faith again, but it has to be with the right person.
 The beauty of being single and loving yourself for who you are is that you know exactly what you want and what you need.
-I have felt really positive lately about the future outlook to my love life which has been dormant for far too long!
-I feel like good things are on the way and I’m excited for that adventure again, as if the PhD and starting my own business wasn’t enough of an adventure already!
+I have felt really positive lately about the future outlook to my love life, which has been dormant for far too long!
+I feel like good things are on the way, and I’m excited about that adventure again as if the PhD and starting my own business wasn’t enough of an adventure already!

 Until next time,